 Integrated into Zan’s AI engine.

-ZAN-In Traffic monitoring is a people count sensor which uses next generation technology, it has a groundbreaking radar system which provides highly accurate position data.
-The sensor tracks people walking in and out of predefined areas, maintains privacy – no camera and operates in zero light environments.
-The sensor can be fitted above the false ceiling, the output of the sensor is in point cloud format consisting of X, Y and Z coordinates of the identified objects.
-Zan-in Traffic monitoring can also be used as a toilet cleanliness monitoring system by tracking the number of persons using the toilet during any given time period.
+ZAN-In Traffic Monitoring is a people counting sensor that employs cutting-edge technology, including a groundbreaking radar system that provides highly accurate position data.
+The sensor detects people walking into and out of predefined areas while maintaining privacy – no camera is used – and operating in low-light environments.
+The sensor can be installed above the false ceiling, and its output is in a point cloud format, containing the X, Y, and Z coordinates of the identified objects.
+Zan-in traffic monitoring can also be used as a toilet cleanliness monitoring system by counting the number of people who use the toilet at any given time.

 All data traffic between sensors and gateways is encrypted using 128-bit AES encryption even though we do not collect private/sensitive data through any of our solutions.

-Space utilization refers to usage of each type of area (cubicle, office room, conference room, lounge area, parking area etc.).
-It can provide data on how often each area is used, when it is used, for how long it is used and how many people are there vis-a-vis full capacity at any point of time in case of common areas.
+Space utilization refers to the usage of each type of area (cubicle, office room, conference room, lounge area, parking area, etc.).
+It can provide data on how often each area is used, when it is used, for how long it is used, and how many people are there vis-a-vis full capacity at any point of time in the case of common areas.

 A restroom monitoring system/toilet cleanliness monitoring system can be an occupancy monitoring system for a restroom, it can be a monitoring system for tracking the level of consumables or cleanliness of the restroom or a space utilization technology solution designed for restrooms called the smart restroom technology.